skramm/homog2d/docs/homog2d_thresholds.md

-## Technical details on thresholds an how to mange them
+## Technical details on thresholds an how to manage them

 [Manual main page](homog2d_manual.md)